 The best candidates are those who are healthy and well motivated with realistic expectations.
 Some medical conditions may increase the risks in Blepharoplasty such as thyroid disease & patients who do not make sufficient tears to keep their eyes well lubricated.

 During your initial consultation with Gulfcoast Eye Care, one of our experienced eye doctors, Dr. Michael Manning or Dr. Prabin Mishra will discuss your individual situation and any concerns you may have.
-After thoroughly discussing your expectations and the limitations of the procedure, Dr. Manning will tailor the most appropriate treatment for you.
+After thoroughly discussing your expectations and the limitations of the procedure, Dr. Manning or Dr. Mishra will tailor the most appropriate treatment for you.

 About the Procedure

 Blepharoplasty is generally performed in an outpatient surgery center using light anesthesia.
 It is performed on an outpatient basis so the procedure typically only takes a few hours of your time.
-During the procedure, Dr. Manning will make incisions in the natural lines or creases of your eyelids to minimize visible scarring.
+During the procedure, our doctor will make incisions in the natural lines or creases of your eyelids to minimize visible scarring.